June 2021 / MIDYEAR MARKET OUTLOOK

 At the National People’s Congress (NPC) in March more details of the 5-year economic plan for 2021-2026 were unveiled.
 A key focus of the plan is President Xi’s ‘dual circulation’ theory.
 This seeks higher-quality growth through supporting domestic markets, innovation, and reform.
 Beijing views boosting domestic demand, upgrading supply chains, and achieving greater self-sufficiency in key technologies as the best way to hedge against external uncertainties and challenges.

 Under dual circulation, China may have better protection against global economic shocks and the international trade cycle.
-China’s leaders have stressed the need for greater innovation and increased spending on research and development (R&D).
-Beijing still prefers to cooperate with other countries rather than engage in geopolitical rivalry.
+China’s leaders have stressed the need for greater innovation and increased spending on R&D. Beijing still prefers to cooperate with other countries rather than engage in geopolitical rivalry.
 China will continue to open up its economy to overseas companies while at the same time pursuing economic and financial reform.

 President Xi also announced revised long-term targets for the economy at the NPC, including more details of the plan to transition to clean energy and reduce net carbon emissions to zero by 2060.
 The focus has firmly shifted to improving China’s emission standards and achieving carbon neutrality by 2060.
 China accounts for 30% of global industrial output, and its efforts will contribute meaningfully to global carbon reduction, with a sharp focus on renewable sources of energy.